abhatt00/NFL_2019_Tableau_analysis/README.md

 Files for regular receiving statistics and advanced receiving statistics loaded into individual tables.
 Files for regular rushing statistics and advanced rushing statistics loaded into individual tables.

+Tables for regular stats and advanced stats combined to make one respective table for each offensive statistical category.